zchee/golang-wiki/CodeReview.md

-Be sure to familiarize yourself with the [code review process](http://golang.org/doc/contribute.html#Code_review) from the official Contribution Guidelines first.
+Be sure to familiarize yourself with the code review process from the official [Contribution Guide](https://golang.org/doc/contribute.html) first.

 # Reviewer Parlance